 Despite their diminutive size, corgis are not a toy breed.
 They are herding dogs by nature that are bossy and vocal.
 Cats can be afraid of a barking dog.
 Corgis must be trained not to barking to excess while still puppies.

 Corgis are not aggressive.
 In most cases, the dog wants to be friends.
-He may go about this in a manner that does not appeal to cat, though.
+He may go about this in a manner that does not appeal to a cat, though.
 Barking through excitement remains loud and potentially frightening.

 It’s likely that a cat will be initially afraid of a corgi.
 Once the animals bond, this fear will dissipate.
 Cats and dogs that share a home eventually learn how to communicate.